Skip to content

 5Other projects

-• in January 2019, a network of revised bus services was launched in Southern Tasmania.
-This includes a significant increase in services to a number of locations including Sorell and the Huon Valley
+In January 2019, a network of revised bus services was launched in Southern Tasmania.
+This included a significant increase in services to several locations including Sorell.

 Accessibility